wearetriple/web-defaults/performance.md

 - Avoid fetching the same data multiple times.
 Store data that is used on every page rather than fetching the samen data every page render.
 - Fetch extra data separate from the initial page load.
 The page is already shown to the user, giving the user a faster experience.
 Extra data that is fetched can be indicated by showing loading indicators
-- Stale while revalidating. @TODO: add more info
+- Stale while revalidating. @TODO: https://jira.wearetriple.com/browse/TRIWTR-22
 - When fetching large amounts of data, try to implement pagination to limit the data that is processed at once.

 ## Animations